-The luteal phase is the second phase of the cycle – after ovulation and before menstruation.
-This phase ends when the period/menstruation begin.
+The luteal phase is the second phase of your cycle – it starts after ovulation and ends when your next period begins.

-Corpus luteum is what produces progesterone, which the body needs to soften the endometrium (mucus lining of the uterus).
-This makes it easier for the egg to attach if fertilized, or releases the endometrium if conception doesn't occur (the uterus then sheds the endometrium) and your period starts.
+After ovulation, the follicle that released the egg (called corpus luteum) produces progesterone which the body needs to soften the lining of the uterus.
+This makes it easier for the egg to attach if fertilized.

 An increase of progesterone levels in the body also increases the temperature, which is what the Natural Cycles algorithm uses to both confirm that you have ovulated and estimate whenyou ovulated.

 If the egg is not fertilized, the corpus luteum stops producing progesterone after approximately 12-16 days, which causes your temperature to drop again, and your period will start soon after.